1965 Stella Poketby portable bicycle

 This example

-The Poketby variation on stella logo from newspaper adyou see here is a single speed version.
+The Poketby you see here is a single speed version.
 For practicality's sake I would normally prefer at least two gears, but not in this case.
 The single gear is plenty (trust me!) and I can't imagine why anyone would insist on the three speed (and it would only add to the weight and complication).

 This bike has survived reasonably well.
 It has served some time of neglect, as witnessed by the rusty patches on the paint and chrome, but I'm in two minds about giving it the full treatment, as the original finish is only there once.
 Anyway, those of us over 50 can be forgiven for showing a few battlescars, non?